 Get a REALTOR®

-As a first time home buyer, you probably have an idea about the areas you would like to live in and what kind of property you would like.
+As first time buyers, you probably have an idea about the areas you would like to live in and what kind of property you would like.
 If you followed our earlier suggestions, you also now know how much you can afford.
 The next step is finding someone who can combine those things and find the right home for you.
 That’s where a realtor comes in.

 A good realtor will have extensive knowledge of the market, the area and the kinds of homes you are looking for, and they will be able to guide you through the whole process of buying a house.
 They will take away a lot of the stress, be your go-to person for all the questions you have, and can help you get the best price for the right property.